Wave Optics JEE Mains Questions

 Option d – Infinite

-In a periscope, the two plane mirrors are kept
+In a periscope, how are the two plane mirrors positioned?

-A curved mirror where the reflecting surface is curved inwards is called an
+A curved mirror with its reflective surface curved inward is called

 (a) Diffused reflection